andywaltlova/python-weekend-kiwi-task/README.md

 optional arguments:
-  -h, --help            show this help message and exit --return              Is it a return flight?
+  -h, --help            show this help message and exit -r, --return          Is it a return flight?
   --max-stops MAX_STOPS
                         Maximum number of stops for oneway trip.
 If --return used, limit is also applied to return journey.